Blog Home

 Signs that You Need New Athletic Shoes

 Athletic shoes protect your knees and other joints by providing support and cushioning during high-impact activities.
-While athletic shoes should be replaced approximately every 350-500 miles or every 3-6 months, your shoe quality is also influenced by factors like body weight, intensity, and exercise surface.
-When you lose track of the exercise distance or time you’ve spent in your current pair, pay attention to these signs that you need new athletic shoes.
+While athletic shoes should be replaced approximately every 350-500 miles or every 3-6 months, shoe quality is also influenced by factors like body weight, intensity, and exercise surface.
+When you lose track of the exercise distance or time spent in your current pair, pay attention to these signs that you need new athletic shoes.

 Your knees start hurting.

 If you start to develop knee pain, it could be because your shoes are past their prime.
-The loss of support can lead to iliotibial band syndrome, which is inflammation of the iliotibial band that runs from your hip to below your knee.
+The loss of support can lead to iliotibial band syndrome, which is inflammation of the band that runs from your hip to below your knee.
 The inflammation can cause pain on the outside of your knee joint.

 You have pain in your shins.